 - Easier fill-in: Is equipped with a small onboard flash to brighten deep shadow areas.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.

 - More modern: Reflects 2 years and 2 months of technical progress since the A7 launch.

-Arguments in favor of the Sony Alpha A7:
+Reasons to prefer the Sony Alpha A7:

 - More detail: Has more megapixels (24 vs 20MP), which boosts linear resolution by 10%.